Chapter 6, § 630: Compensation of Appointed Counsel in Capital Cases

 Absent extraordinary circumstances, judges should act upon panel attorney compensation claims within 30 days of submission.

-Claims for compensation and reimbursement of expenses for attorneys furnishing services in death penalty proceedings should be submitted on Form CJA 30 (Death Penalty Proceedings: Appointment of and Authority to Pay Court Appointed Counsel).
+Claims for compensation and reimbursement of expenses for attorneys furnishing services in death penalty proceedings should be submitted through the eVoucher system on Form CJA 30 (Death Penalty Proceedings: Appointment of and Authority to Pay Court Appointed Counsel).

 Appx 6A Recommendations Concerning the Cost and Quality of Defense Representation (Updated Spencer Report, September 2010) (pdf)

 Last revised (Transmittal 07-014) January 5, 2022